-- 9.4 The applicant for a premises licence will have to specifically consider how the location of the premises will impact on the objectives.
-Applicants will have to clearly show that they have considered the potential impact of their proposed business on the licensing objectives and propose ways that will reduce or remove any likely adverse impact on them. - 9.5 The council will consider proposals for new gambling premises that are in close proximity to hostels or other accommodation or centres catering for vulnerable people, including those with mental disabilities or learning difficulties, and those with problem gambling or with alcohol or drug abuse problems, as very likely to adversely affect the gambling objectives. - 9.6 The council considers that 'sensitive locations' will include locations which have been identified as having a higher concentration of vulnerable groups and where there are concentrations of gambling premises in an area where children or other vulnerable persons are likely to be harmed or exploited.
+- 10.3 The applicant for a premises licence will have to specifically consider how the location of the premises will impact on the objectives.
+Applicants will have to clearly show that they have considered the potential impact of their proposed business on the licensing objectives and propose ways that will reduce or remove any likely adverse impact on them. - 10.4 The Licensing Authority will consider proposals for new gambling premises that are in close proximity to hostels or other accommodation or centres catering for vulnerable people, including those with mental disabilities or learning difficulties, and those with

-- 9.7 It should be noted that this policy does not preclude any application being made and that every application will be decided on its individual merits, with the opportunity given for the applicant to show how potential concerns can be overcome. - 9.8 The Licensing Authority will also ensure that where category C or above machines are on offer in premises to which children are admitted: - all such machines are located in an area of the premises which is separated - from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where these machines are located; - access to the area where the machines are located is supervised; - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18 - 9.9 These considerations will apply to premises including buildings where multiple premises licences may have effect.
+- problem gambling or with alcohol or drug abuse problems, as very likely to adversely affect the gambling objectives. - 10.5 The Licensing Authority considers that 'sensitive locations' will include locations which have been identified as having a higher concentration of vulnerable groups and where there are concentrations of gambling premises in an area where children or other vulnerable persons are likely to be harmed or exploited. - 10.6 It should be noted that this policy does not preclude any application being made and that every application will be decided on its individual merits, with the opportunity given for the applicant to show how potential concerns can be overcome. - 10.7 The Licensing Authority will also ensure that where category C or above machines are on offer in premises to which children are admitted: - all such machines are located in an area of the premises which is separated - from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance. - only adults are admitted to the area where these machines are located. - access to the area where the machines are located is supervised. - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 10.8 These considerations will apply to premises including buildings where multiple premises licences may have effect.

-10. Division of premises and Primary usage
+11. Division of premises and Primary usage